 Geographical landmarks - a 360 degree view from the Pacific Coast to the Sierra Nevada - and demonstration of the original Hi Mountain Lookout firefinder

-Native plant identification walk along the crest of the Santa Lucia Mountains on Hi Mountain Road
+Native plant identification and geology walk along the crest of the Santa Lucia Mountains, along Hi Mountain Lookout Road

 Gas stove and oven in the lookout facilities are available for cooking and heating food.

 Participants are encouraged to bring a potluck dish to share with their friends and guests.

 Partake of Jim Duff’s famous pineapple upside down cake for dessert, an annual tradition!

 Note: no open campfires, camping or backpacking stoves are permitted for cooking dinner or during the overnight campout.

 Evening programs beginning 7pm by the lookout deck (wear layered clothing)

 The summer internship program and biological field research projects at Hi Mountain, presented by the 2016 Cal Poly student interns

 7:15 p.m. – 7:45 pm Big Sur and Pinnacles National Park condor population update by Richard Neidhardt, Volunteer, Pinnacles Condor Fund

 7:45 -8:30pm Southern California condor population update by Vince Gerwe, Friends of California Condors Wild & Free and Estelle Sandhaus, Director of Conservation and Research, Santa Barbara Zoo